Different Types of Worktops: Pros, Cons And Best Choices

 As part of a kitchen refit, choosing your worktop is a central decision.
 Indeed, some favour a change of worktop to give their kitchen a facelift when a full renovation is out of the question.
-However, how do you decide what’s right for you when faced with so many different types of worktop?
+However, how do you decide what’s right for you when faced with so many different types of worktops?
 There are aesthetics to consider, as well as your kitchen usage and maintenance demands.
-Not to forget the all important financial implications!
-So let us help you get to the bottom of all the types of worktop out there so you can come to an informed decision.
+Not to forget the all-important financial implications!
+So let us help you get to the bottom of all the types of worktops out there so you can come to an informed decision.

 Glass